Postdoctoral Fellowships in Psychology

 Early Childhood Behavioral Health Postdoctoral Fellowship

-Children’s National Early Childhood Behavioral Health Program anticipates two postdoctoral fellowship positions in the Division of Psychology.
-The goal of this postdoctoral fellowship is to support an integrative early childhood-focused training experience across clinical, research, teaching and advocacy domains and to promote the fellow’s trajectory as an independent clinical psychologist.
+Children’s National Early Childhood Behavioral Health Program anticipates one to two postdoctoral fellowship positions in the Division of Psychology and Behavioral Health.
+The goal of this 1-year fellowship is to support a comprehensive early childhood-focused clinical training experience and to promote the fellow’s trajectory as an independent clinical psychologist.
 We have a firm commitment to training within a health equity, social justice framework that promotes an understanding of how sociocultural factors impact child, family and community functioning and strengthens the fellow’s advocacy skills.
-The position is a one-year fellowship with potential for a second-year advanced fellowship based on the matching of program and fellow interests.
-Bilingual applicants are strongly encouraged to apply.
-Additionally, applicants interested in rotations providing ABA-informed treatment to those with elimination disorders (enuresis and encopresis) are also strongly encouraged to apply.

 Fellowship Structure